-EOI submissions and applications must be accompanied by a letter of support from the general manager or equivalent.
+Applications must be accompanied by a letter of support from the general manager or equivalent.

 Other funding

 Applicants must disclose whether any aspect of the proposal for this funding program has either:

 - received funding through another NSW Government funding program, or - applied for funding through another NSW Government funding program that may currently be in consideration.